ansible-collections/ibm_zos_core/docs/source/quickstart.rst

 ibm_zos_core
 ------------

-After the collection is installed, you can access collection content for a playbook by referencing the namespace ``ibm`` and collection's fully qualified name ``ibm_zos_core``, for example:
+After the collection is installed, you can access the collection content for a playbook by referencing the namespace ``ibm`` and the collection's fully qualified name ``ibm_zos_core``.
+For example:

 .. code-block:: yaml